JSON-RPC 2.0 Client

 1. JSON-RPC 2.0 client sessions for Java

-This Java library provides a class for establishing client sessions to JSON-RPC 2.0 servers.
+This Java library provides a simple class for establishing client sessions to JSON-RPC 2.0 servers.

 - Create a new session to the desired JSON-RPC 2.0 server URL.